Human echolocation: Juan Ruiz

 Blind from birth, Juan Ruiz lives in Los Angeles, California.
 He appeared in the first episode of Stan Lee's Superhumans, titled "Electro Man".
 The episode showed him capable of riding a bicycle, avoiding parked cars and other obstacles, and identifying nearby objects.
 He entered and exited a cave, where he determined its length and other features.

 In popular media

+The 1964 Marvel character Daredevil is a superhero who uses his heightened senses paired with echolocation to perceive the world in extraordinary detail.